 • List of Applications, use and in what areas.

-• Status of services – any important issues in service
+• Status of services – any important issues in service.

 • Projects in pipeline – active, planned, desired.

-• Minutes & Actions from previous meeting
+• Minutes and Actions from previous meeting.

 Items as outputs for sharing with other committees and stakeholders:

-• Immediate issues from a service perspective
+• Identify issues from a service perspective.

-• Recommended projects with Business cases for consideration
+• Recommended projects with Business cases for consideration.

 • List of potential projects that are in the works but haven’t had Business cases fully developed.